 - Deadlines are important and students are expected to adhere to them.

-- HART applications for the upcoming spring lotteries are due on Sunday, February 16th by 11:59pm.
+- HART applications for the fall 2020 housing assignment processes are due on Monday, July 13th by 11:59pm eastern time.

 - Because the Williams campus is relatively small and general proximity from one side of campus to another is typically a 15-minute walk or less, close proximity to a campus resource as a request holds a very high bar for consideration, typically only for significant mobility issues.